navikt/pam-import-api/docs/index.md

 |country | String | Optional | Land | Country, defaults to Norge | Norge |

 ## Category
 Ads are classified by occupations, and these are divided in two levels.
-We support two types of classifications, `STYRK08` and `PYRK20`.
+We support three types of classifications, `JANZZ`, `STYRK08` and `PYRK20`.
+`JANZZ` is a fine granulated classification for occupations, constantly updating with new professions.
+The list of updated supported JANZZ codes is found [here](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/janzz/occupations).
 `STYRK08` is [an official Norwegian standard for classification of occupations](https://www.ssb.no/en/klass/klassifikasjoner/7).
 A complete list of supported styrk-codes is found [here](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/styrk/occupations).
 `PYRK20` is a broader classification that just includes the categories of occupations, which are the same categories we use for filtering ads at https://arbeidsplassen.nav.no/stillinger.
 A complete list of "pyrk"-codes is found [here](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/pyrk/occupations).
-We reccomend using `STYRK08` codes if you are able to, as they are more specific and includes all the information from the corresponding `PYRK20` as well.
+We recommend using `JANZZ` codes if you are able to, as they are more specific.

 It is possible to have more than 1 and max 3 occupation categories for each ad.